Junji Hoshino: After retirement

 After his retirement, Hoshino served as assistant conditioning coach for the Fukuoka SoftBank Hawks from the 2009 and 2010 seasons.
 He moved to the Hawks' front office in the 2011 season, where he served as a staff member in charge of development, director of development, and head of the development department.

-He will serve as the forth squad pitchers coordinator beginning with the 2023 season.
+He serve as the fourth squad pitcher's coordinator since the 2023 season.